Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Your body produces an amazing amount of waste products.
 And that's a good thing!

-And here's why your sweat may be attractive to your male hiking partner!
+And there's an upside to your sweat: it may be attractive to your male hiking partner!

 Now let's cover a few specific tried and true personal hygiene tips for women hikers, so you can hit the trail but stay clean and comfortable regardless of what day of the month it is, or how hard you sweat.